Preparing your Resource Consent Application

 - Ensure each affected person (or someone who has

 powerof attorney to sign on their behalf) completes the Written Approval of Affected Persons form and signs a full copy of the plans unconditionally.
-You can find the form on our forms for resource consents page.
 The approval of both owners and occupiers (if they are different) is required.
 Where the property is jointly owned, the consentsof all owners, trustees or directors of a company is required

 Keep an open mind, be flexible and allow a reasonable timeframe – you may be able to change your proposal to meet an affected person’s concerns and still achieve your own objectives.